+Now more than ever, this type of top-down, and social analytics focused approach doesn’t work.
+The need of human connection is stronger than it has ever been.
 Potato Head is different.
-It‘s an Indonesian-born brand that has been built from the ground up with a focus on sustainability, art, and culture.
-It’s awesome to see a lifestyle brand emerging not from big chain focus groups but from the singular vision of an entrepreneur focused on culture and community like Ronald Akili.
+It‘s an Indonesian-born brand that has been built from the ground up with a focus on art, and culture giving real meaning to the word “sustainability” (too often misused and empty).
+It’s awesome to see an organization emerging not from big chain groups but from the singular vision of an entrepreneur focused on community like Ronald Akili.

 The culmination of modern art, hospitality and music are all packaged through an Indonesian lens.
 And it’s based on elements both ancient and new, through food, music, design, and craft.